 6.)
 Being the incredible climbers that they are, they can be spotted at elevations of around 10,000 feet up!

 7.)
-They eat shrubs, grasses, cacti flowers and fruit, and a variety of other plants.
+They eat shrubs, grasses, cacti flowers, and fruit.
+As well as a variety of other plants.

 Did you know…?